-Dental Hygiene Licensure Objective Structured Clinical Exam (DHLOSCE™)
+Dental Hygiene Licensure Objective Structured Clinical Examination (DHLOSCE™)

 About the DHLOSCE